-B. For the purpose of applying the filing and reporting requirements of this chapter, with the exception of independent expenditure disclosure reports required by § 24.2-945.2, the terms "person" and "political committee," shall not include an organization holding tax-exempt status under § 501(c) (3) 501(c)(4), or 501(c)(6) 501(c)(6) of the United States Internal Revenue Code which, in providing information to voters, does not advocate or endorse the election or defeat of a particular candidate, group of candidates, or the candidates of a particular political party.
+B. For the purpose of applying the filing and reporting requirements of this chapter, the terms "person" and "political committee," shall not include an organization holding tax-exempt status under § 501(c) (3), 501(c) (4), or 501(c) (6) of the United States Internal Revenue Code which, in providing information to voters, does not advocate or endorse the election or defeat of a particular candidate, group of candidates, or the candidates of a particular political party.